harshendram/SnackSwift---A-food-delivery-App/README.md

-Got it!
-Here’s a refined README focused on the broader requirements and features without diving into specific files.
+Here’s the revised README with the **Design Prototypes** section placed before **Installation** and including placeholders for two images each for the low-fidelity and high-fidelity designs.

 ---